BCRL-tylu/Matrix-optimisation/README.md

 # Matrix-optimisation
 The Analytic files for Matrix-optimisation for glioma paper

-The annotated files and example imzML files are aviable at: https://drive.google.com/drive/folders/1TfiEC3nxoM2LntdYANgfU3QbBF-TycXT?usp=share_link
+The annotated files and example imzML files are available at: https://drive.google.com/drive/folders/1TfiEC3nxoM2LntdYANgfU3QbBF-TycXT?usp=share_link